ioannamariapapakonstantinou/PostfixToInfix_DNAPalindrome/README.md

 Two programs using the class StringDoubleEndedQueueImpl.
 ## 1st Program: PostfixtoInfix
-  Converts a valid Postfix expression enterd by the user to a Infix expression.
+  Converts a valid Postfix expression entered by the user to a Infix expression.

   e.g. 2 3 1 * + 9 - becomes ((2+(3*1))-9).